By Erika Heidi

 For the load balancer case, however, there’s an additional complication, due to the way nameservers work.
 Recovering from a load balancer failure typically means a failover to a redundant load balancer, which implies that a DNS change must be made in order to point a domain name to the redundant load balancer’s IP address.
 A change like this can take a considerable amount of time to be propagated on the Internet, which would cause a serious downtime to this system.

 A possible solution is to use DNS round-robin load balancing.
-However, this approach is not reliable as it leaves failover the the client-side application.
+However, this approach is not reliable as it leaves failover the client-side application.

-A more robust and reliable solution is to use systems that allow for flexible IP address remapping, such as floating IPs.
+A more robust and reliable solution is to use systems that allow for flexible IP address remapping, such as Reserved IPs.
 On demand IP address remapping eliminates the propagation and caching issues inherent in DNS changes by providing a static IP address that can be easily remapped when needed.
 The domain name can remain associated with the same IP address, while the IP address itself is moved between servers.

 There are several components that must be carefully taken into consideration for implementing high availability in practice.
 Much more than a software implementation, high availability depends on factors such as: